-- Students take the following exams: - o 6th -8th grade takes the PSSA and Benchmarks - o 9th grade takes Benchmarks, and the Algebra 1 Keystone. - o 10th grade takes the PSAT, Benchmarks, and the Literature and Biology Keystones.
-(Students not proficient in Algebra 1 for 9th grade will retest.) in previously tested areas) - o 11th grade takes, Benchmarks, PSAT, and will retest in any Keystone areas that are not proficient - 12th grade must take the SAT and/or ACT as well as retake necessary Keystone Exams if they scored "below proficiency" in all other grades.
+- Students take the following exams: - $\circ$ 6th -8th grade takes the PSSA, Benchmarks and Diagnostic Exams - o 9th grade takes Benchmarks, and the Algebra 1 Keystone. - 10th grade takes the PSAT, Benchmarks, and the Literature and Biology Keystones.
+(Students not proficient in Algebra 1 for 9th grade will retest.)
+11th grade takes, Benchmarks, PSAT, and will retest in any Keystone areas that are not proficient

+• 12th grade students are encouraged to take the SAT and/or ACT, as well as retake necessary Keystone Exams if they scored below proficiency in all other grades.

-^{}Once a student has scored proficient on any of the Keystone Exams, he/she will be exempt from retaking the exam in future grades.
+\Once a student has scored proficient on any of the Keystone Exams, he/she will be exempt from retaking the exam in future grades.

-PSSA/Keystone Opt Out Information
+PSSA/Keystone Opt-Out Information

-According to 2017 Pennsylvania System of School Assessment Handbook, the protocol for parental request for exclusion from the assessment is as follows:
+According to the 2017 Pennsylvania System of School Assessment Handbook, the protocol for a parental request for exclusion from the assessment is as follows:

-- Two weeks prior to each testing window, assessments will be available for review by parents and guardians.
+• Two weeks prior to each testing window, assessments will be available for review by parents and guardians.
 The assessment must be reviewed on district property and district personnel must be present at all times.
-Districts must provide a convenient time for the review. - Parents and guardians must sign the Parent Confidentiality Agreement.
-Parents and guardians may not photocopy, write down, or in any other manner record any portion of the assessments, including directions. - If after reviewing the test parents/guardians find the test to be in conflict with their religious beliefs and wish their student(s) to be excused from the test, the parents/guardians must provide a written request that states the objection to the Superintendent or Chief Executive Officer. - If the student is excused from the assessment due to parental or guardian request, school personnel must provide an alternative learning environment for the student during the assessment.
+Districts must provide a convenient time for the review.

+• Parents and guardians must sign the Parent Confidentiality Agreement.
+Parents and guardians may not photocopy, write down, or in any other manner record any portion of the assessments, including directions.

+• If after reviewing the test parents/guardians find the test to be in conflict with their religious beliefs and wish their student(s) to be excused from the test, the parents/guardians must provide a written request that states the objection to the Superintendent or Chief Executive Officer.

+• If the student is excused from the assessment due to a parental or guardian request, school personnel must provide an alternative learning environment for the student during the assessment.

+Students with IEPs that do not require alternative assessments for the Keystones exam as deemed by their individualized education program team are still subject to participating in and completing the Keystone Exams.

+Students who receive special education services are not usually nor automatically exempt from these tests.

+Only students with "the most significant cognitive disabilities" are allowed to take an alternative assessment, according to the federal Every Student Succeeds Act (ESSA).
+Under ESSA, school districts can permit up to one percent of students with the most significant cognitive disabilities to take an alternative assessment.